HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 `[dcp-community/rfc#](https://github.com/HumanCellAtlas/dcp-community/pull/<PR#>)`

-# Processing Datasets that Span Multiple Data Collection Runs
+# Processing Datasets that Span Multiple Bundles

 ## Summary
-This RFC proposes a design solution to allow datasets that span multiple data collection runs to be processed in unison as per the scientific requirements.
-The proposal generalizes to multiple data type modalities, but also provides specific details for 10X V2 3’ single-cell data as an example and to address an immediate need for a data processing solution.
+This RFC proposes a solution to allow processing of datasets that span multiple bundles.
+It address the general problem that the current DCP data model contains no representation of data set completeness beyond individual bundles.

+By providing a general method for grouping bundles, this proposal provides a mechanism for addressing various task that cross bundle boundaries.
+This impacts flexible analysis pipelines, algorithmic complexity, data consistency, and data set quality control.

+The current bundle grouping under consideration is a submission to a project.
+However, the concept is generalize in a manner that other groupings can be defined.

 ## Author(s)